aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/list-objects/_index.md

 ---
-title: "Working with Excel list object"
+title: "Working with Excel ListObject"
 second_title: "Document"
 linktitle: "ListObjects"
 type: docs
 url: /list-objects/
-aliases: [/working-with-list-objects/,/working-with-list-object-or-table/]
+aliases:
-keywords: "Excel, ListObject, Table, Add, Delete, Update, Retrieve, Aspose.Cells Cloud, REST API, SDK"
+  - /working-with-list-objects/
+  - /working-with-list-object-or-table/
+keywords: "Aspose.Cells, Excel ListObject, Excel table API, add table, update table, delete table, convert table to range, sort Excel table"
-description: "Learn how to add, delete, update, and retrieve Excel list objects (tables) using Aspose.Cells Cloud REST API.
-The SDK supports multiple languages including Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift."
+description: "Learn how to add, update, delete, retrieve, sort, and convert Excel ListObjects (tables) using Aspose.Cells Cloud REST API.
+Includes code samples for C#, Java, Python, and more."
 weight: 100
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;Tables in Excel are beneficial for providing structure to data sets.
-They offer handy features such as data arrangement, header rows, and built‑in filters.
-Master Excel tables to analyze your data quickly and easily.
+Excel ListObjects (tables) provide a structured way to organize data sets.
+They include features such as automatic data arrangement, header rows, built‑in filters, and optional total rows.
+Master these capabilities to analyze your data quickly and efficiently.

-&nbsp;&nbsp;&nbsp;&nbsp;Learn how to add, sort, and filter a table, and how to display a total row at the bottom of the table.
+**ListObject definition:** A **ListObject** is Excel’s native table object that groups rows and columns, enables sorting, filtering, styling, and can be accessed via the Aspose.Cells Cloud API.

 ## How to Work with Table (List Object)